- John Appleby made bold predictions on HANA.

 We cannot verify SAP’s statement about the cost differential between Exadata and Dell.
 It is most likely exaggerated, but Exadata is undoubtedly significantly more expensive.
 The primary point is that Exadata is higher performing hardware than the Dell hardware used for HANA.

-- The essential point is that Oracle did not isolate the effect of the hardware from the effect of the software, which is the most elementary rule around testing.
+- The essential point is that Oracle did not isolate the effect of the hardware from the software’s effect, which is the most elementary rule around testing.

-- HANA uses extremely wasteful hardware setups and has a problem addressing the memory in their hardware configurations, as we covered in the article How HANA Takes 30 to 40 Times the Memory of Other Databases.
+- HANA uses extremely wasteful hardware setups and has a problem addressing the memory in their hardware configurations.
+We covered in the article How HANA Takes 30 to 40 Times the Memory of Other Databases.
 Therefore the Dell server would have been quite expensive.
 The idea that the price goes up from there for Exadata is quite mind-boggling.

 SAP’s Missing Benchmarks